rhancav/letgo-hiring-challenge/README.md

 ## Getting Started

-Follow the steps below to set up and run the Library REST API.
+Follow the steps below to set up and run the letgo-hiring-challenge.

 ### Docker Compose